jsoconno/architectures/README.md

 For more information on available Edge attributes, check out the [Graphviz Attributes Documentation](https://graphviz.org/doc/info/attrs.html).

 ### Part 6 - Using Themes
-Although you can now draw any combinations of Clusters, Groups, Nodes, Edges, and Flows on your Graph, you are probably not too happy with the overall appearance of your diagram.
+Although you can now draw any combinations of Clusters, Nodes, Edges, and Flows on your Graph, you are probably not too happy with the overall appearance of your diagram.
 The Default theme is great for prototyping, but not what you would want to share with your team.

 `Themes` allow you to style your architecture diagram so that it looks professional.
 You can import any pre-defined themes from the themes module.
 Currently supported Themes include:
 * `Default` - the standard Graphviz settings for drawing diagrams